Rock River Falls

 Waterfall enthusiasts can turn west off of County Road 550 onto a two-track south of Big Bay.
 An open parking area is a little more than a half mile up the road and visitors can park and head northwest along a path to the biggest waterfall.

-Big Erick's Falls-L'anse
+Big Erick's Falls-L'Anse

 Big Erick’s Falls | photo via fraxior